Phala-Network/phala-wiki/content/docs/pdiem/contract-implementation.md

 ## Assets transfer

 In pdiem-m3 we didn't implement token transferring.
 We will leave it to the next milestone, and it will be handled by the [`Assets` confidential contracts](https://github.com/Phala-Network/phala-blockchain/blob/master/standalone/pruntime/enclave/src/contracts/assets.rs), which also implements the standard interoperable assets standard defined in XCM.
 In this way, the assets bridged by pdiem can be used in any parachains in the Polkadot ecosystem.

+## Reference

+Commands:

+- `AccountData`: Sets the whitelisted accounts, in bcs encoded base64
+- `SetTrustedState`: Sets the trusted state.
+The owner can only initialize the bridge with the genesis state once.
+- `VerifyTransaction`: Verifies a deposit transactions

+Queries:

+- `FreeBalance`: Gets the total available balance controlled by the contract.
+- `VerifiedTransactions`: Gets all the verified transactions, in hex hash string.